brigadecore/brigade-utils/readme.md

 Notes:

 - in order to start properly, ensure the Brigade project allows privileged jobs and allows host mounts (see [this issue](https://github.com/kubernetes-sigs/kind/issues/303#issuecomment-518593664))
 - this is an experimental configuration, which mounts host directories inside a privileged pod - before deploying this at scale on a production cluster, monitor your environment for any resource leaks.
-We do ensure to delete clusters create with the default configuration (using Linux traps), but overriding that can lead to damage to your cluster (see [this issue](https://github.com/kubernetes-sigs/kind/issues/759))
+We do ensure to delete clusters created with the default configuration (using Linux traps), but overriding that can lead to damage to your cluster (see [this issue](https://github.com/kubernetes-sigs/kind/issues/759)).
 - this job runs as a privileged pod in your cluster
-- the default image used contains `docker`, `go`, `kind`, `git`, `wget`, `apk` - you can supply your own, or you can use `apk`, or download other tools you might need .
+- the default image used contains `docker`, `go`, `kind`, `git`, `wget`, `apk` - you can supply your own, or you can use `apk`, or download other tools you might need.
 - if overriding the default configuration, ensure you are cleaning up clusters created to avoid resource leaks.
 See [how tasks are configured](./src/kind.ts).
+- the default timeout for Brigade jobs is 15 minutes - by default, the `KindJob` sets the timeout to 30 minutes, and you can configure it by setting the `job.timeout` property - and keep in mind the value is in milliseconds.

 # Contributing